michaeldye/mdye-python-samples/README.md

 * [LeetCode](https://leetcode.com) solutions can be found in [src/mdye_leetcode](src/mdye_leetcode); unit tests are in [src/mdye_leetcode/test](src/mdye_leetcode/test)
 * [Project Euler](https://projecteuler.net) solutions can be found in [src/mdye_euler](src/mdye_euler); unit tests are in [src/mdye_euler/test](src/mdye_euler/test)

+### Set up a Python interpreter and Poetry

+All code assumes a recent version of Python, like 3.9.0 or newer.
+(See `pyproject.toml` for precise dependency declaration).
+It also requires the [Poetry](https://python-poetry.org/) packaging and dependency management system.

+### Invocation

-Given appropriate setup, you can execute tests for all puzzles and code samples (followed by code linting) by invoking:
+You can execute tests for all puzzles and code samples (followed by code linting) by invoking:

 ```shell
 $ make